Slvr-one/bookmaker/README.md

 ## Breakdown:
-This app is part of my Portfolio project, which includes: developing and implementing CI/CD workflows with Jenkins, github actions, argocd.
+This app is part of my Portfolio project, which includes developing and implementing CI/CD workflows with Jenkins, github actions, argocd.
 Observability, Logging & Monitoring with EFK, Prometheus & grafana.
 Deployed & configured with Kubernetes, Helm, Ansible, Terraform.